 The New Frontier: Pre-Conversion Segmentation

 One of the coolest new features is the ability to recognize who is visiting your site even before they convert.
 This uses the advanced data baked into the HubSpot CRM itself, sometimes referred to as a Web Visitor Agent or embedded intelligence.
-This tool can infer characteristics such as company size, industry, or even the technology they currently use (firmographic data) based solely on their IP address and initial activity.
+This tool can infer characteristics such as company size, industry, and even the technology they currently use (firmographic data) solely from their IP address and initial activity.

 This recognition allows for true pre-conversion personalization.